St. John's, Newfoundland and Labrador: Early history (1500–1799)

-The oldest European settlement in North America controversy
+The oldest European settlement in Anglophone North America controversy

-There has been some controversy regarding which European settlement is the oldest in North America.
-As mentioned above, while English fishermen had set up seasonal camps in St. John's in the 16th century, they were expressly forbidden by the English government, at the urging of the West Country fishing industry, from establishing permanent settlements along the English-controlled coast.
+There has been some controversy regarding which European settlement is the oldest in Anglophone North America.
+As mentioned above, while English fishermen had set up seasonal camps in St. John's in the 16th century, they were expressly forbidden by the English government, at the urging of the West Country fishing industry, to establish permanent settlements along the English-controlled coast.
 As a result, the town of St. John's was not established as a permanent community until after the 1630s.
 With respect to the oldest surviving permanent English settlements in North America, it was preceded by Jamestown, Virginia (1607), the Cuper's Cove colony at Cupids in Newfoundland (1610), St. George's, Bermuda (1612), and the Bristol's Hope colony at Harbour Grace in Newfoundland (1618).
 Each of these English settlements were far later than other European settlements in North America, such as St. Augustine, Florida established by Spain in 1565.

 Modern history (1800–present)

 On 24 April 1800, the "United Irish Uprising" occurred when 19 Irish soldiers who were part of the British garrison stationed in Newfoundland mutinied.
-The mutineers, who were suspected to be members of the Society of United Irishmen, fled to the countryside after the mutiny failed, and were apprehended in a manner of weeks and court-martialled.
+The mutineers, who were suspected to be members of the Society of United Irishmen, fled to the countryside after the mutiny failed, and were apprehended in a matter of weeks and court-martialled.
 Of the 17 mutineers captured, 8 were executed, 4 were let go while 5 were sentenced to penal transportation.

 The 18th century saw major changes in Newfoundland: population growth, beginnings of government, establishment of churches, reinforcement of commercial ties with North America and development of the seal, salmon and Grand Banks fisheries.
 St. John's population grew slowly.
 Although it was primarily a fishing station, it was also a garrison, a centre of government and a commercial hub.
 St. John's served as a naval base during the American Revolutionary War and the War of 1812.

 Guglielmo Marconi received the first transatlantic wireless signal in St. John's on 12 December 1901 from his wireless station in Poldhu, Cornwall.
 St. John's was the starting point for the first non-stop transatlantic aircraft flight, by Alcock and Brown in a modified Vickers Vimy IV bomber, in June 1919, departing from Lester's Field in St. John's and ending in a bog near Clifden, Connemara, Ireland.
 In July 2005, the flight was duplicated by American aviator and adventurer Steve Fossett in a replica Vickers Vimy aircraft, with St. John's International Airport substituting for Lester's Field (now an urban and residential part of the city).